nwcourses/nwcourses.github.io/COM620/week8.md

 What's new here?

 - Note that we are linking in our JavaScript (which we will come to shortly) as a *bundle*.
 As we saw in week 1, this is a great way of developing code which relies on third-party modules without having to link multiple JS files, and we will expand upon this below.
+The bundle here is in `dist/main.js`; this is the default Webpack output, see below.
 - Note how our custom entity now has some additional components: the `terrarium-dem` and `osm3d` components which we discussed above.
 Note how each component has a `url` property defining the source URL to download the data.
 - Note also how we set the `zoom` to 12 for `terrarium-dem`.
 This will use the zoom level of 12 for our tiles, which means that places several kilometres away in every direction will be downloaded on startup.